 Who wrote the Book of Esther?
 We should notice that throughout the entire Book of Esther, Elohim of Israel is not mentioned neither by His Name, nor by any of His titles.
-All commentators of the Book of Esther have noticed this fact but made the conclusion that although He is not mentioned by name or title even once, He was still in control behind the scene to protect His people.
-And while the present author completely agrees with this, he took an unorthodox approach in interpreting the events in the Book of Esther and why this book was included in the Hebrew writings.
+All commentators of the Book of Esther have noticed this fact but made the conclusion that although He is not mentioned by name or title even once, He was still in control behind the scenes to protect His people.
+And while the present author completely agrees with this conclusion, he took an unorthodox approach in interpreting the events in the Book of Esther and why this book was included in the Hebrew writings in the first place.

-The present author will keep this approach in this study as well, in order to find the answer to the question: Who wrote the Book of Esther.
-He will assume that the reader has already read the preceding article on this topic, The True Purim and the Untold Truth, for the only purpose of a better understanding of this study.
+The present author will keep this approach in the following study as well, in order to find the answer to the question: Who wrote the Book of Esther.
+He assumes that the reader has already read the preceding article on this topic, The True Purim and the Untold Truth, for the solely purpose of a better understanding of the present study.

 So, who is the author of the Book of Esther?
-When we read the Purim story, we have to admit that it is hard to believe that a Jew would not even refer to the Savior of Israel in such a time as this when the Jewish people were on the brink of Holocaust.
-Who would be that person who would not even mention the Mighty One of Israel in his writing and why?
-However, this is a fact and in this study we will seek to find the answers to these questions.
+When we read the Purim story, we have to admit that it is hard to believe that a Jew would not even refer to the Savior of Israel in such a time as this when the Jewish people were on the brink of extermination in Holocaust.
+Who would not even mention the Mighty One of Israel in his writing and why?
+However, this is a fact, and we will seek to find the answers to these questions.

-The present author believes that whoever wrote the Book of Esther he must have intentionally chosen to hide the presence of Elohim in the Purim story in order to teach us a lesson.
+The present author believes that whoever wrote the Book of Esther he must have intentionally chosen to hide the presence of Elohim in the Purim story in order to teach us something.
 His words must have been carefully picked up throughout the whole story, as we will find this to be true as we advance in this study.